 - B. Violations of these policies will result in disciplinary or administrative action, as well as criminal prosecution whenever possible.
-Campus disciplinary action will be taken through administrative discipline processes for employees and through the discipline process for students. - C. Sanctions for specific controlled substance offenses by students are outlined in the Student

-Code of Conduct.
-Consequences for employees may include termination or dismissal.

-D. The College provides confidential counseling, educational programs and other services for those students seeking assistance for problems related to the use of illegal drugs.
+Campus disciplinary action will be taken through administrative discipline processes for employees and through the discipline process for students. - C. Sanctions for specific controlled substance offenses by students are outlined in the Student Code of Conduct.
+The College provides confidential counseling, educational programs and other services for those students seeking assistance for problems related to the use of illegal drugs.